19 Daily Habits That Make You Less Productive (And What to Do)

-As a result, I’ve designed my own concept of time management – one that optimized daily productivity to successfully and quickly reach a long-term goal with less stress.
-I call it “365 to 5: Time Management Inverted.”
+I’ve designed my own concept of time management – one that optimized daily productivity to successfully and quickly reach long-term goals with less stress.

 This concept is built upon a model similar to the inverted pyramid used in journalism where the top, widest tier is most important, and everything below simply supports what’s above.

+The name also prompts you to “invert” the overall concept of managing time, and instead manage your focus daily for ultimate productivity, which leads to success.

-This thinking has helped me systematize time management for ultimate productivity.
-It’s built upon four tiers:
+This thinking has helped me systematize focus management for ultimate productivity.

-- Five Years to Achieve Long-Term Goal
+- Long-Term Visions.

-- 12 Monthly Alignments
+- Monthly Goals.

-This concept allows me to organize my planning and tasks while looking through the big (five-year) and small (day-to-day) pictures.
+This concept allows me to organize my planning and tasks while looking through the big (Visions) and small (day-to-day) pictures.

-This concept helps simplify things, which greatly reduces stress and makes operations run smoother.
+The system helps simplify things, which greatly reduces stress and makes operations run smoother.

 You begin with daily tasks that build upon weekly tactics that feed into monthly goals.

-Every month your check the alignment of these goals, and realign if necessary to achieve the long-term goal (five years in the above example).
+You then need to check the alignment of these goals and realign if necessary to achieve the long-term visions.

-The “365 to 5” concept has helped me create day-to-day habits that increased productivity.
+The Time Management Inverted concept has helped me create day-to-day habits that increased productivity and destroy unproductive ones.

 The underlying theme is simple – create new habits that embrace proactivity over reactivity with both the big and small pictures in mind.

 A quick word on habits.
-The common consensus is that you can form a new habit in 21 days, a statistic that came from Maxwell Maltz’s book “PsychoCybernetics”.
-But that book was published in 1960;
+The common consensus is that you can form a new habit in 21 days, a statistic that came from Maxwell Maltz’s book “PsychoCybernetics.”

-Recent studies by the University College London say some can form a new habit in as little as two months, though others take over eight months.
+But that book was published in 1960.
+Modern studies, such as those by the University College London, say some can form a new habit in as little as two months, though others take over eight months.

 Whether a habit can be formed in 21 days or eight months is futile.
 The point is to focus on destroying unproductive habits and creating productive ones.

-In my “365 to 5” concept, the productive habit formation begins with optimizing day-to-day time management by ceasing daily activities that make you less productive.
+In the Time Management Inverted concept, productive habit formation begins with optimizing day-to-day time management by ceasing daily activities that make you less productive.

 What follows are 19 daily unproductive habits, and solutions to replace them with productive habits.